wfordh/higgins_site_hydeout/_drafts/2020-s-to-do-list.md

 * Not order take-out or delivery at all this year because of the wasteful packaging.
 * Volunteer twice in the year, and at least one of them on my own and not organized by my company.
 * Switch all my personal browser usage over to Firefox.
-* Start using a password manager.
+* Start using a password manager on my personal machine.
 * Make some purchases that seem, at least to me, to line up with being an adult.
 Buy a new suitcase so I'm not just using a duffel bag every time I travel.
-Get a drying rack for clothes so I don't have to find open space in my room to hang them up.
+Get a drying rack for clothes so I don't have to hang them from random spots of my room.
+Etc etc.
 * Be able to dunk consistently again.
 I've only been able to dunk on occasion for the last several years, and while it won't be easy to get back to that level after hurting my ankle, I'm hopeful that I'll be able to get there.
 * Understand iCloud better because it never makes any sense to me.
 It says there's no room, but then doesn't show what's taking up the space.